ganbuan/CyberNotebook/README.md

 + Forward - forward traffic inside a network

 ### E.g. Windows Defender Firewall
-<i>Windows Defender Firewall</i> can create rules that can restrict incoming and outgoing network traffic.
+*Windows Defender Firewall* can create rules that can restrict incoming and outgoing network traffic.

 There are two available network profiles:
 + Private networks - includes configurations to apply when connected to home networks